Installing ChirpStack LoRaWan network server for Helium

 [root ~]cd helium-chirpstack

-[root ~helium-chirpstack]git checkout V0.3 # check releases on git
+[root ~helium-chirpstack]# eventually git checkout last Release - check releases on git

-With the helium CLI we are going to create the route to the LNS server.
+With the helium CLI we are going to get the OUI information required for finishing setup.
 For this we need to get the helium configuration service client:

 [root ~] git clone https://github.com/helium/helium-config-service-cli.git